dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 **Q: Why isn't a raw residual $e_i$ enough to judge whether a point is unusual?**
 A: Raw residuals don't have equal variance across observations — $\text{Var}(e_i)=\sigma^2(1-h_{ii})$ — so a high-leverage point's residual is mechanically shrunk regardless of model fit.
 Comparing raw residuals across points with different leverage is comparing on an inconsistent scale.
+*(Simple version: some points are structurally forced to have small residuals because of where they sit in the data — not because the model fit them well.
+You have to correct for that before comparing.)*

 **Q: What's the difference between internally and externally studentized residuals?**
 A: Internal studentized residuals use the residual standard error $s$ computed from the full model (including the point itself); external (deleted) studentized residuals refit excluding that point, giving a statistically valid t-distributed test for whether that point is an outlier — internal residuals are a faster approximation that can understate an outlier's own effect on the fit.
+*(Simple version: internal = measure against a yardstick that includes the suspect; external = kick the suspect out of the room first, then measure fairly.)*

 **Q: Which diagnostic plot checks which assumption?**
 A: Residuals vs. fitted → linearity; Normal Q-Q → normality; scale-location → homoscedasticity; residuals vs. leverage → influential points/outliers.
 Each panel targets one specific assumption, not a generic "does this look okay" check.
+*(Simple version: wrong shape → Panel 1; not bell-curved → Panel 2; noise level changes → Panel 3; one point secretly running the show → Panel 4.)*

 **Q: If your Q-Q plot shows non-normal residuals but the other three panels look fine, should you panic?**
 A: Not necessarily — OLS point estimates don't require normality (Gauss-Markov, Chapter 6), and with a reasonably large sample, the Central Limit Theorem means t-tests and F-tests remain approximately valid even with non-normal errors.
 It's a bigger concern in small samples, where exact-distribution inference relies on normality more heavily.
+*(Simple version: your best-guess line is still fine; it's only your confidence intervals/p-values that might be slightly off, and even that self-corrects with more data.)*

 **Q: How would you formally test whether a specific point is a statistical outlier?**
 A: Compute its externally studentized (deleted) residual $t_i$ and compare it to a t-distribution with $n-p-2$ degrees of freedom — typically with a Bonferroni correction if you're testing multiple points simultaneously, since checking every point for outliers is itself multiple testing.
+*(Simple version: remove the suspect point, recompute the noise level without it, remeasure how far off the suspect's own prediction was, and check that against a t-distribution — correcting your threshold if you're checking many points at once, since testing lots of points raises the odds of a false alarm by chance alone.)*

 ---